 BIS might require an export license based on several factors specific to a mailer's transaction: the nature and use of the item (commodity, software, or technology) being exported, its destination, the consignee, and the end user.
 Exports to certain countries are more heavily restricted than others.
-For example, most exports to the following countries and regions require authorization from BIS:
+For example, BIS maintains comprehensive controls against certain countries and regions (as of February 2015, these are Cuba, Iran, North Korea, Sudan, Syria, and the Crimea region of Ukraine).
+For additional information on requirements for shipping to these countries and regions, see Publication 699.